NVIDIA/OpenSeq2Seq/docs/html/_sources/in-depth-tutorials/using-existing-models.rst.txt

 How to run models
 -----------------

-There are two scripts that can be used to run the models: ``run.py`` and ``start_experiment.sh``.
-The latter one is just a convenient bash wrapper around ``run.py`` that adds additional functionality, so we will describe it in the end.
-Since ``run.py`` is a fairly simple Python script, you can probably understand how to use it by running ``run.py --help`` which will display all available command line parameters and their short description.
+The main script to run all models is ``run.py``.
+Since it is a fairly simple Python script, you can probably understand how to use it by running ``run.py --help`` which will display all available command line parameters and their short description.
 If that does not contain enough details, continue reading this section.
-Otherwise, just skip to the description of ``start_experiment.sh`` script (last paragraph of this section).
+Otherwise, you can safely skip to the next section, which describes config parameters.

 There are 2 main parameters of ``run.py`` that will be used most often: ``--config_file`` and ``--mode``.
 The first one is a required parameter with path to the python configuration file (described in the :ref:`next section <config-params>`). ``--mode`` parameter can be one of the "train", "eval", "train\_eval" or "infer".
 This will do what it says: run the model in the corresponding mode (with "train\_eval" executing training with periodic evaluation).
 The other parameters of the ``run.py`` script are the following:

 * ``--continue_learning`` --- specify this when you want to continue learning from existing checkpoint.
 This parameter is only checked when ``--mode`` is